tidyverse/tidyverse.org/content/blog/teach-tidyverse-23/index.md

 <img src="images/data-science.png" data-fig-alt="Data science cycle: import, tidy, transform, visualize, model, communicate.
 Packages readr and tibble are for import.
 Packages tidyr and purr for tidy and transform.
 Packages dplyr, stringr, forcats, and lubridate are for transform.
 Package ggplot2 is for visualize." />

+## Conflict resolution in the tidyverse

-Additionally, the package loading message for the tidyverse now advertises the **conflicted** package.
+You may have also noticed that the package loading message for the tidyverse has been updated as well, and now advertises the [conflicted](https://conflicted.r-lib.org/) package.

 <div class="highlight">